bradclawsie/rscs/README.md

 external traffic.
 If you still believe you want the extra assurances of https, then go in to the `rscs.go` file and change it.

-### I don't want the daemon accepting external requests.
+### I don't want the daemon accepting external requests, or I do...or...

-Change the connect string to in `rscs.go` to specify `localhost` prior to the `:` in the address, or better yet, use `iptables` to shape your traffic.
-Using `iptables` allows you to change your traffic shaping on demand.
+There is a `--port` argument that `rscs` accepts, but for interface binding, I recommend changing the source.
+Currently, the default is the empty interface which Go will default to the conservative choice of `localhost`.

 ### You keep saying "change the code"...